 Our activities now involve hundreds of students in Years 9 - 13 on an annual basis.

-In 2007, we started an exciting new Green Apples project working with ten York primary schools, running workshops and visits for over 300 Year 6 students from across the City of York.
+In 2007, we started an exciting new Green Apples project working with ten York primary schools, running workshops and visits for Year 6 students from across the City of York.
 We now work with nearly 500 pupils annually.

 Working in collaboration to offer an extensive programme of activity are: